April 18, 2025

-This article presents key considerations for revitalizing incentive strategies and exploring 'lifestyle spending accounts' (LSAs).
+This article presents key considerations for revitalizing incentive strategies and exploring trends and practices amongst employers offering LSAs.

 Incentives Can Be Leveraged to Increase Program Participation and Encourage Specific Behaviors

 Incentives have long been used as a tool to reward actions like getting a biometric screening, completing a health risk assessment and reaching physical activity goals.
 Employers who offer them indicate a host of reasons they continue the practice.
 One employer noted that incentives can act as the tipping point to engage employees on the cusp of making improved health decisions.
 A second employer sees incentives as an opportunity for employees to “right size” the cost of health insurance by offsetting deductible and out-of-pocket costs.
-Still another employer sees incentives as a pivotal tool to encourage preventive care, especially in light of COVID-era deferred care; one employer noted that incentives played a role in returning annual physicals and screenings for breast, cervical and colorectal cancer back to pre-pandemic numbers in 2021.
+Another employer sees incentives as a pivotal tool to encourage preventive care.

 Research has shown that in some contexts, incentives can be an effective approach to increase program uptake and engagement.
-One study of 407 employer wellness programs indicated that employers who offer incentives report a 22% higher program participation rate (28% vs. 50% uptake).2 Other studies have reported similar findings; one study of 589 public- and private-sector employers indicated that employers who offer incentives have median wellness program participation rates of 40%, 20% higher than employers who did not offer incentives.3 The same study found that disincentives, or penalties, increased the median participation rate even more, to 73%.3 For the 65% of employers who view their health and well-being strategy as an integral part of their workforce strategy, incentives can be used as a stepping stone to greater program participation.4
+One study of 407 employer wellness programs indicated that employers who offer incentives report a 22% higher program participation rate (28% vs. 50% uptake).2 Other studies have reported similar findings; one study of 589 public- and private-sector employers indicated that employers who offer incentives have median wellness program participation rates of 40%, 20% higher than employers who did not offer incentives.3 The same study found that disincentives, or penalties, increased the median participation rate even more, to 73%.3 For the 49% of surveyed employers who view their well-being strategy as a fundamental part of their workforce strategy, incentives can be used as a steppingstone to greater program participation.1

 Incentives can be especially motivating for engaging employees in activities like biometric screening.
-One study found a 2% increase in biometric screening participation for every $25 increment of incentive, and other studies have produced similar findings.5 The value and immediacy of the incentive also play a significant role in garnering participation in biometric screenings and personal health assessments (PHA).
-A study of 56 employers with more than 426,694 employees showed that high-value incentives (greater than $400) paid out within 90 days of the incented activity led to a 72.2% participation rate, compared to a participation rate of 33.7% within the low-value (less than $400) delayed incentives group.6
+One study found a 2% increase in biometric screening participation for every $25 increment of incentive, and other studies have produced similar findings.4 The value and immediacy of the incentive also play a significant role in garnering participation in biometric screenings and personal health assessments (PHA).
+A study of 56 employers with more than 426,694 employees showed that high-value incentives (greater than $400) paid out within 90 days of the incented activity led to a 72.2% participation rate, compared to a participation rate of 33.7% within the low-value (less than $400) delayed incentives group.5 In a 2024 review of the current state of research looking at the effectiveness of workplace cancer screening programs, several studies noted that organizations providing financial incentives such as gift cards, bonuses, small gifts, etc. were able to increase participation with wellness activities as a result.6

 Smoking is another behavior that can be targeted through incentives.
 A review of 33 randomized controlled trials, mostly within the U.S. and covering 21,600 individuals, indicated that 6 months or more into a trial, individuals who received incentives were more likely to have stopped smoking.
 These individuals were also likely to remain non-smokers even after the incentives ended.7

-Considerations for an Effective and Equitable Incentive Program
+Considerations for an Effective and Inclusive Incentive Program

 Although studies show that incentives can be effective in increasing participation in one-time activities, there is limited evidence that they elicit long-term behavior change.
 Incentives may also create unintended challenges for employers, including inequities for lower-paid employees, morale concerns and ongoing budget investments that are difficult to pull back once in place.
 For these reasons, some employers are reconsidering their current incentive strategy.